ToBlick/cs101/slides/welcome.md

 You will take 3 exams.

-The exams later exams are worth a bit bit more points and are a bit harder.
+The later exams are worth a bit bit more points and are a bit harder.

 ---